jmiszczak/evolving-games/notes/abm-soft.md

 Repast for High Performance Computing is a lean and expert-focused C++-based distributed agent-based modeling toolkit that is designed for use on large computing clusters and supercomputers.

 Repast for Python is a Python-based distributed agent-based modeling toolkit, intended to provide an easier on-ramp for researchers from diverse scientific communities to apply large-scale distributed ABM methods.

+### Instaltion process

+On GNU/Linux systme, Repast installation is done via Eclipse software management system.
+Examples are not included in the instalation, but they can be easilty imported using the IDE.

 ## MASON